-The employee shall advise the Manager at least twenty-four (24) hours prior to the start of his/her next shift or as soon as possible of his/her inability to report to work because of sickness or injury.
+The employee shall advise the Manager at least 24 hours prior to the start of their next shift or as soon as possible of their inability to report to work because of sickness or injury.

 Employees who have been absent from work due to illness or injury must provide reasonable notice to the Employer of their ability to return to work, prior to doing so.
-It is agreed that longer notice is required where the employee has been absent from work for a period in excess of thirty (30) consecutive days.
+It is agreed that longer notice is required where the employee has been absent from work for a period in excess of 30 consecutive days.